Graduate Degree Programs > Master of Engineering

 Robotics and Embedded Software: Prepares you for engineering careers in industries applying robotics and embedded software to markets for manufacturing, automation, process control, automotive, aerospace, medical instruments, entertainment and other fields.

 Signal Processing and Communications: Prepares you for engineering careers in industries applying signal processing or communications.
-Markets include wireless communication, computer networking, entertainment, video processing, biomedical, etc. Applicants to this area should choose Signal Processing and Communications as their area of study.
+Markets include wireless communication, computer networking, entertainment, video processing, biomedical, etc.

 Visual Computing and Computer Graphics: Prepares you for engineering careers in industries applying advanced computer graphics, computer-aided design, and human-computer interaction methods to markets for education and training, entertainment, commerce, design and manufacturing, electronic journalism and similar fields.